minalc44/nsclc/README.md

 ## NSCLC COSMIC Genome-Screen Analysis

-This repository includes the code that was used for the NSCLC COSMIC Genome-Screen manuscript ()
+This repository includes the code that was used for the NSCLC COSMIC Genome-Screen manuscript:

 ### Third-party Components
 This project used several third-party tools.
 License information was verified at the time of usage for each tool and listed below.